better-microsoft/e-commerce-front-end/README.md

 User Stories:

--When I sign up, I should be able to sign in
+- When I sign up, I should be able to sign in
--When I sign in, I should be able to sign up, sign out, change password, and go to my cart.
+- When I sign in, I should be able to sign up, sign out, change password, and go to my cart.
 I should also see a product menu, which I can add to my cart.
--When I go to my cart, I should be about to delete items and pay for my cart total -When I pay for my cart total, I should see an empty cart and a confirmation that my purchase was successful
+- When I go to my cart, I should be about to delete items and pay for my cart total
+- When I pay for my cart total, I should see an empty cart and a confirmation that my purchase was successful